microsoft/vscode-docs/docs/java/java-project.md

 ### Create project

-In addition to creating a project through Maven Archetype, you can also use the following command to create a simple Java project: Command Palette > select **Java: Create Java Project**.
+In addition to creating a project through Maven Archetype, you can also use the following command to create a simple Java project: **Java: Create Java Project** from the Command Palette.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-project/create-project.mp4" type="video/mp4">